-- copies shall be provided to the Defence in that language and in the language in which the Judgment was pronounced. - If the Panel finds the Accused guilty of a crime, it may issue orders under Articles 22(8) to (11) (5)and 44(6) of the Law. - If the Panel finds the Accused guilty of one or more crime(s), it shall determine the appropriate (6) sentence to be imposed on the Accused with the pronouncement of the Trial Judgment, unless, having heard the Parties, the Panel decides to proceed in accordance with Rule 162 and Rule 164.
+- (5) If the Panel finds the Accused guilty of a crime, it may issue orders under Articles 22(8) to (11) and 44(6) of the Law. - (6) If the Panel finds the Accused guilty of one or more crime(s), it shall determine the appropriate sentence to be imposed on the Accused with the pronouncement of the Trial Judgment, unless, having heard the Parties, the Panel decides to proceed in accordance with Rule 162 and Rule 164.

-Status of the Convicted Person
+Rule 160 Status of the Convicted Person